What to Expect During Pulmonary Embolism Recovery

 Recovering from a pulmonary embolism: the beginning of a long road

 Recovery from a pulmonary embolism often begins in an emergency room or an emergency squad.
 It begins when the patient has a diagnosis of pulmonary embolism and is given blood thinners to stop new clots from forming.
-If the patient enters under extreme duress it can be a very scary start to recovery.
+If the patient enters under extreme duress, it can be a very scary start to recovery.
 If the patient finally has an answer to mysterious symptoms the diagnosis may be a relief.
-With treatment the body can be given a chance to heal from pulmonary embolism without the threat of new clots.
+With treatment, the body has a chance to heal from pulmonary embolism without the threat of new clots.

 While in the hospital I researched my diagnosis.
 I quickly found a lot of information about pulmonary embolisms.
 Page after page contained symptoms of a PE, the dangers of embolisms, and the treatments that were available.
-Other than treatment information very little information covered recovery.
-I did not know what to expect after my pulmonary embolism.
+Other than treatment information, however, I found very little information about what the recovery itself would be like.
+I did not know what to expect after my PE.
 I did not know how long recovery would take or how recovery would alter my life.